Export Credit Guarantee Corporation of India

 ECGC Limited (Formerly Export Credit Guarantee Corporation of India Limited) is a government owned export credit agency of India.
-It is under the ownership of Ministry of Commerce and Industry, Government of India, and is headquartered in Mumbai, Maharashtra.
+It is under the ownership of the Ministry of Commerce and Industry, Government of India, and is headquartered in Mumbai, Maharashtra.
 It provides export credit insurance support to Indian exporters and banks.
-Its topmost official is designated as Chairman and Managing Director, who is a central government civil servant under ITS cadre.
+Its topmost official is designated as Chairman and Managing Director.

-Government of India had initially set up Export Risks Insurance Corporation (ERIC) in July 1957.
+The Government of India had initially set up Export Risks Insurance Corporation (ERIC) in July 1957.
 It was transformed into Export Credit and Guarantee Corporation Limited (ECGC) in 1964 and to Export Credit Guarantee Corporation of India in 1983.

 History

-ECGC Ltd., was established in July, 1957 to strengthen the export promotion by covering the risk of exporting on credit.
-It functions under the administrative control of the Ministry of Commerce & Industry, Department of Commerce, Government of India.
+ECGC Ltd., was established on 30th July, 1957 to strengthen the export promotion by covering the risk of exporting on credit.
+It functions under the administrative control of the Department of Commerce, Ministry of Commerce and Industry, Government of India.
 It is managed by an Asset Management Company comprising representatives of the Government, Reserve Bank of India, banking, insurance and exporting community.

 The name of the company has been changed from Export Credit Guarantee Corporation of India Limited to ECGC Limited with effect from 8 August 2014 as per the certificate issued by the Deputy Registrar of Companies, Registrar of Companies, Mumbai.

-ECGC Ltd. is the seventh largest credit insurer of the world in terms of coverage of national exports.
+ECGC Ltd. is the seventh largest credit insurer in the world in terms of coverage of national exports.
 The present paid-up capital of the company is ₹3,190 crores and authorised capital is ₹5,000 crores.